mrhellmann/mrhellmann.github.io/contact.md

 googlefonts: Lobster
 ---

 Just kidding, you can't contact me here.
+Certainly not since these edits are not getting published.

 But this little page shows you how you can write a minimalist page if you ever want to have some page without the header and all the other bulky stuff.